 But the more common question is ¿Cómo aprendiste el español? and I find that question itself telling.
 In the US, while we all take language classes in school, virtually no one ends up even passably proficient…so much so that there’s not even an expectation.
 The richest country in the world, and we seem to have made our peace with monolingualism, conveniently blaming geography and the global dominance of English.

 We landed in Maracaibo with duffel bags, my very first passport, and an English-Spanish dictionary.
 The first night we stayed with friends of Sr. Donch’s, and I sat there absorbing the language—or trying my best to—while missing the vast majority of it.
 Total sensory overload.
+Would I like something to drink? ¿Coca? (that is, Cocaine?)—instead of una Coca-Cola.
+The place erupted.
+The heat rose in my cheeks as I laughed at myself…embarrassment is an extraordinarily effective teacher.

 The other aspect of this was the fullness of the immersion.
-We spent the majority of the trip in the beautiful mountainous region of Trujillo, where very few people spoke English—and Mr. Donch was deliberate about not bailing me out.
+We spent the majority of the trip in the beautiful mountainous state of Trujillo, where very few people spoke English—and Mr. Donch was pretty good about not bailing me out.
 It was a full commit, which was hard at first.
 But I wasn’t placed with a host family where English crept back in at the dinner table, nor was I surrounded by fellow English speakers the way so many study abroad programs inadvertently arrange things…where your native tongue becomes a constant refuge and the whole point is quietly defeated.

 Looking back, a few things stand out that I think generalize beyond Spanish: